 8. Career & Entrepreneurship Opportunities

-9. Legal Protection & Labor Rights
+9. Legal Protection & Labour Rights

 Important Limitations

-• Work Scope: A free zone visa strictly limits your work to the sponsoring company within that specific free zone.
-Working “onshore” (outside the free zone) requires additional permissions or a dual license from the employer.
+- Work Scope: A free zone visa allows you to work only for your sponsoring company within that free zone.
+If you want to work outside the free zone, you need extra permissions or a dual license from your employer.

 Build Your Career in Dubai with a Free Zone Visa